 Other factors such as other illnesses, diet, levels of activity and random chance, are probably more significant in the development of Alzheimer's disease in later life.
-See Further reading section below for more information about risk factors and dementia.

 Genetic factors for late onset Alzheimer's disease

 The best known genetic factor for late onset Alzheimer's disease is a gene called apolipoprotein E (ApoE) which was identified in the mid 1990s.
 It comes in three forms ApoE2, ApoE3 and ApoE4.
 We all have two copies of the gene, which may be the same version as each other or different.